 8. What kind of training do you provide?

-TLI will provide a series of training phone calls as well as web-based materials that cover Department of State regulations, host family recruiting, and mediation and conflict resolution.
+TLI will provide training by phone or videoconference (GoToMeeting) as well as web-based materials that cover Department of State regulations, host family recruiting, and mediation and conflict resolution.
 Each Local Coordinator will be matched with a TLI Regional Director and receive individual training by phone or Skype as needed.
 All Local Coordinators must complete the Department of State online certification exam.